Infrastructure Engineer

 Infrastructure Engineer – On-Prem & Cloud (Azure)

-A leading national technology and distribution group is seeking a proactive Infrastructure Engineer to support and enhance secure, high-availability systems across both on-premise and cloud environments.
-This is a hands-on role, based primarily from the Milton Keynes office, with occasional travel to a satellite site in Birmingham.
+A leading national technology and distribution group is seeking a reliable, hands-on Infrastructure Engineer to manage and improve secure, high-availability systems across on-premise and Azure cloud environments.

 About the Role